 When it comes to kitchen renovation, cabinetry and new appliances usually take up most of the budget.
 However, smaller design choices, such as fixtures, can make a significant impact on the aesthetic of your cooking space.

-The faucet is the kitchen’s workhorse and can serve as a vital piece of hardware that helps you wash hands and rinse fruits and vegetables with ease, while also keeping the space around you clean.
-Homeowners should think twice before purchasing the first faucet they see—there’s a lot more to consider than brand and price.
+Kitchen faucets are one of the home’s most used features and can serve as a vital piece of hardware for cooking, washing hands, and keeping the space clean.
+Buyers should think twice before purchasing the first faucet they see—there’s a lot more to consider beyond brand and price.

 With hundreds of styles to choose from, not to mention the finishes and other features, picking the best kitchen faucet for your space can seem like a daunting task.
-If you’re on the hunt for the perfect faucet, check out this list of our top picks—these highly-rated products will add the finishing touch to your kitchen.
+If you’re on the hunt for the perfect faucet, check out this list of our top picks—these high-quality products will add the finishing touch to your kitchen.

-- BEST OVERALL: DELTA FAUCET Leland Touch Kitchen Sink Faucet
+- BEST OVERALL: Delta Faucet Leland Touch Kitchen Sink Faucet

-- BEST TOUCHLESS: KOHLER Simplice Response Touchless Kitchen Faucet
+- BEST TOUCHLESS: Kohler Simplice Response Touchless Kitchen Faucet

 There are three options when it comes to handles for a kitchen faucet: single, double, and touchless.